Heegaard Floer homology and maximal twisting numbers: Introduction

 \subsection{Acknowledgements}

 {\smaller[1] We are indebted to Paolo Ghiggini for his mathematical insight and invaluable help.
+We thank Hyunki Min for noticing a minor oversight in Proposition \ref{prop:Tsurgeries}.
 We thank the Matematiska institutionen at Uppsala universitet for their friendly hospitality.
 A.C. has been partially supported by the HORIZON-ERC-2023-ADG 101141468 KnotSurf4d project. }